 DILSTON PHYSIC GARDEN / COLIN CUTHBERT / SCIENCE PHOTO LIBRARY DILSTON PHYSIC GARDEN / COLIN CUTHBERT / SCIENCE PHOTO LIBRARY

-Sage plant research.
-Medical researcher holding a potted sage plant.
-Oils from the leaves of the sage plant are being investigated for their medicinal effects.
-Sage has been used by herbalists for centuries to improve memory, and a medical trial in 2003 showed improved short-term memory recall in those given sage oil tablets.
+Sage oil pills and placebos.
+These pills, seen spilling from their bottle, are being used in a clinical trial investigating the effects of sage oil pills on memory loss.
+Sage oil is being investigated for its medicinal effects.
+Sage has been used by herbalists for centuries to improve memory, and this medical trial in 2003 showed improved short-term memory recall in those given sage oil tablets.
 It is thought that sage oil tablets could slow the onset of Alzheimer's disease.
 Sage species being investigated include Salvia lavandulaefolia and Salvia officinalis.
 This research is being carried out at laboratories at the Universities of Newcastle and Northumbria, UK, as part of work by the Medicinal Plant Research Centre.

 Model release not required.
 Property release not required.